About Faculty Leaves

 Leave Types and Information

-Exemptions from teaching duties (ETDs) are granted for periods during which a professor is receiving salary from the University but is excused, in full or in part, from teaching and other responsibilities.
-An ETD is appropriate when an external agency gives the University funding to free up a faculty member to conduct research or a school provides support for a paid research leave.
+Exemptions from teaching duties (ETDs) are granted for periods during which a professor is excused from teaching.
+An ETD is appropriate, for example, when an external agency gives the University funding for a faculty member to complete a paid research leave or visiting professorship at a different school.
 An ETD may be partial or full, depending on the percentage of normal responsibilities performed and the amount of salary received.

 Full-time officers of instruction who cannot perform their responsibilities because of illness or injury are given leaves of absence with full salary for up to six months from the onset of the disability.
 If the disability continues for a longer period of time, the faculty member should apply to the University’s insurance carrier for long-term disability.
 If approved, he or she is given a medical leave without salary and may receive a portion of his or her salary from the University’s insurance carrier according to the terms of the University’s long-term disability program.
 Officers who are able to perform some of their normal responsibilities will be given a leave of absence with partial salary that may be supplemented with prorated disability payments from the insurance carrier.